DMPRoadmap/roadmap/react-client/README.md

 # DMPTool React client

 This directory contains the new React based UI for the DMPTool.
 It runs within the context of the Rails application but has been kept as isolated from the Rails ERB templating system as much as possible.
-It does however rely on the Rails asset pipeline to build the React application.
+It does however rely on the JSBundling and CSSBundling and Rails' `assets:precompile` rake task to build the React assets.

 ## Project status
 See the individual issues in this repo and/or the [Trello board](https://trello.com/b/zlLicieW/dmptool)

 ## Dependency management

-Dependencies are defined in the package.json at the root of this project (note this ./react-client directory)!
+Dependencies are defined in the package.json at the root of this project (not this ./react-client directory)!

 The `package.json` in the root of the project serves 2 purposes.
 It manages the assets for the older Rails application pages (e.g. JQuery and Bootstrap, etc.) as well as this React application (e.g. React, WebVitals, etc.).

+Note that the Rails system is using a special `app/javascript/react-application.js` to load assets for the React application, so all of the other dependencies (e.g. JQuery) that are defined in the `package.json` will not pollute the React app.

 If you need to add or remove a JS dependency for this React application, please run `yarn [add|remove] [dependency]` from the root of the project.
 Use `yarn upgrade` (from the root of the project) to update dependencies.

 ## How Rails serves the React application

-When the browser asks for `/dashboard` or a `/dmps/*` path, the Rails router looks up the path in the [config/routes.rb file](https://github.com/CDLUC3/dmptool/blob/6f9a7eca9297d9c00bddc8109fc0ec72fcae9b86/config/routes.rb#L91) to determine which controller and action should handle the request.
+When the browser requests a React page (directly via the browser, a bookmark or clicking refresh in their browser), the Rails router looks up the path in the [config/routes.rb file](https://github.com/CDLUC3/dmptool/blob/6f9a7eca9297d9c00bddc8109fc0ec72fcae9b86/config/routes.rb#L91) to determine which controller and action should handle the request.

 The corresponding controller then renders it's corresponding ERB template and a ERB layout that references the React application's JS.
 The ERB template contains a single `<div>` that is connected to the React application.
 ```